Zuikyo/ZIKRouter/Documentation/English/ModuleAdapter.md

 For simple objc classes, you can use NSProxy to create a proxy.
 For those complex classes such as UIViewController in UIKit, you can subclass the UIViewController, and override methods to adapt interface.

+## Do not abuse

-You don't have to always separate `requiredProtocol` and `providedProtocol`.
-It's ok to use the same protocol in module and its user.
-Change it only when you need it.
+You don't have to always separate `required protocol` and `provided protocol`.
+It's OK to use the same protocol in module and its user.
+Or you can just make a copy and change the protocol name, letting `required protocol` to be subset of `provided protocol`.
+You only need to do adapting when changing to another provided module.

+But adapting with category, extension, proxy and subclass will write much more code, you should not abuse the adapting.

+If functional module depends on each other, it's recomended to directly use the class, or expose dependencies in it's interface, letting the user to inject them.

+Only do adapting when your module really allow multi modules to provide the required protocol.
+Such as login view module allows different service module in different app.